 Markets behave differently

 US: Users often have higher explore rates than other regions and are almost 2x more likely to explore than UK users.
 US visitors are also more likely to scroll through an app’s Gallery than other regions.

 UK: In more than 50% of tests, the winner in the UK was different than the winner in the US.

 Brazil: iPhone owners often prefer English over local Portuguese.

-India: Favors images with locals.
+India: Users favor images with locals.
 Well crafted tests can increase conversions by 80%.

-Japan: Dramatically different behavior than any other region.
-Accustomed to heavy text images and reading descriptions (200% increase from US benchmark).
+Japan: Users display dramatically different behavior than any other region.
+They are accustomed to heavy text images and reading descriptions (200% increase from US benchmark).

 The users you’re targeting today are not the users you’re targeting next month.